ATB-UQ/atb_docs/docs/source/container_version/pre-install_checklist.rst

 As per the `GAMESS User License Agreement <https://www.msg.chem.iastate.edu/gamess/License_Agreement.html>`_, GAMESS may not be redistributed.

 Please request a copy of GAMESS from `the GAMESS Registration System <https://www.msg.chem.iastate.edu/GAMESS/download/register/>`_ after reviewing the license agreement.
 You can select any of the Source Code Distribution options.
-A link will then be sent to you with download instructions.
+A link will then be sent to you with download instructions as well as a username and password to authenticate the download.

 .. note::
-    It may take several days to receive an e-mail with the GAMESS download link.
+    It may take several days to receive an e-mail with the GAMESS download credentials.

-Once you have received the e-mail link, download the archive and note its location as it will be needed during installation.
+Once you have received this e-mail, do not click on the link contained within.
+Instead, use `this persistent download link <https://www.msg.chem.iastate.edu/GAMESS/download/source/gamess.Jul152024R2.tar.gz>`_ to the specific version of GAMESS used by the ATB.
+Enter the username and password from the e-mail sent by GAMESS to begin the download.
+Note the location the download is saved to, as it will be needed during installation.
 The provided archive does not require extraction.

 Docker Hub Account
 ------------------